 Yup, in order to ensure the most perfect of perfect days, and possibly with an eye on attempting some cunning supervillainy in the near future, we can now offer our customers a ‘cloud-bursting’ service that can 100% guarantee fair weather and clear skies for your wedding day!
 Currently available to customers organising a destination wedding in France (though we’re looking to expand to the UK and Italy if it takes off), the service employs the talents of pilots and meteorologists and takes over three weeks to plan, and uses silver iodide to ‘seed’ the clouds – essentially giving the water vapour something to condense around to produce rain.

-Costs start from £100,000, which is a fair old whack of cash!
+Costs start at £100,000, which is a fair old whack of cash!
 But then again, you can’t put a price on perfection right?

 More info on booking the service can be found at our dedicated page, but if you need to know more, check out our FAQs below!